Designing an Efficient TSA Security Kiosk Interface

 Image J - TSA Offer hand-off monitoring designs.

-Current TSA Resources Requirements
+Current TSA Resources Needs

 1 Kiosk : 1 TSO => 20 Verifications per Hour (est. 1 every 3 min)